Wirecard scandal: Bundestag wants answers from government | DW | 29.07.2020

-The German parliament's finance committee is convening a special session today to question two of Chancellor Angela Merkel’s cabinet ministers about their knowledge of Wirecard's multi-billion dollar fraud.
+The German parliament's finance committee has convened a special session to question two of Chancellor Angela Merkel's Cabinet ministers about their knowledge of Wirecard's multibillion dollar fraud.

 Not all of Germany's parliamentarians are enjoying their two-month summer break.
 The 41 members of the finance committee are meeting today to fire questions at Finance Minister Olaf Scholz and Economy Minister Peter Altmaier.
 Each is expected to sit for one hour before the committee.